7 Takeaways From The Bestselling Book Stumbling On Happiness

 1. Humans may be the only animals that think about the future

-The human ability to think about the future can significantly impact how individuals think about happiness.
-Science supports the hypothesis that the human brain can perform many feats, including seeing, remembering, and forming pathways.
+The uniquely human ability (part of human nature) to think about the future can significantly impact how individuals think about happiness.
+The human brain can perform many feats, including seeing, remembering, and forming pathways.
 However, Gilbert states that the ability to imagine can be even more remarkable and singular to humans, which he calls the brain's most outstanding achievement.

 Gilbert explains, "To imagine is to experience the world as it isn't and has never been, but as it might be.
 The greatest achievement of the human brain is its ability to imagine objects and episodes that do not exist in the realm of the real, [such as happiness], and it is this ability that allows us to think about the future."

-However, for many, brains don't imagine without structure or form.
-Instead, human brains can imagine and comprehend the future by making predictions based on prior knowledge and events.
-An individual might do this by tapping into what may be already known and what has already been learned through experience.
+However, some researchers believe that brains don't imagine without structure or form.
+Instead, human brains can imagine the future by making predictions based on prior knowledge and events.
+An individual might do this by tapping into what may already be known and what has already been learned through experience.

-Gilbert suggests that humans can take this knowledge and create expectations for the future.
+Gilbert suggests that humans can take this knowledge and create expectations for their future selves.
 It can be done subconsciously, which Gilbert calls "nexting."
 According to Gilbert, the brain can constantly be in a state of nexting, which is why when something unexpected, unplanned, or out-of-the-ordinary pops up, people often respond with surprise, shock, or fear.

-2. It is difficult but may not be impossible to measure happiness
+2. It is difficult, but it may not be impossible to measure happiness

-Happiness might not be as easy to measure for some, and Gilbert acknowledges this.
+Happiness might not be easy to measure for some people, and Gilbert acknowledges this.
 He suggests a theory in alignment with the scientific community, stating, "If a thing cannot be measured, then it cannot be studied scientifically."
 Since happiness may not be quantitative, people have wondered whether studying it is possible.

 Gilbert suggests that happiness is "a feeling, an experience, [or] a subjective state [that] has no objective referent in the physical world."
 He goes on to suggest that science already has a reliable source to measure when it comes to happiness: the people who report being happy.
 He hypothesizes that people can be an accurate measure, as the individual is the only person with the potential to report feelings and experiences truthfully.

-Gilbert suggests another way scientists can possibly reduce objectivity in these measurements is to leverage the "law of large numbers."
+Gilbert suggests another way scientists can improve objectivity in these measurements is to leverage the "law of large numbers."
 This law states that the sheer and vast amount of information gathered may start to show the true median range of a set population or test group.

 As Gilbert explains, "No individual's report may be taken as an unimpeachable and perfectly calibrated index of his experience - not yours, not mine - but we can be confident that if we ask enough people the same question, the average answer will be a roughly accurate index of the average experience."

-By examining thousands of people and their experiences of happiness, Gilbert suggests that it may be possible for science to measure at least some aspects of this subjective human experience.
+Gilbert suggests that by examining thousands of people and their experiences of happiness, it may be possible for science to measure at least some aspects of this subjective human experience.

 3. Imagination is fun, but it may have shortcomings